The Dhāraṇī “Heap of Flowers”

 The Dhāraṇī “Heap of Flowers” is a text that has had considerable influence.
 In India, it was quoted by Śāntideva and his followers; in China, it was preserved in at least four translations; and in Tibet it has been popular since the Imperial Period.

-The dhāraṇī and the discourse that frames it is delivered by Buddha Śākyamuni at Lake Anavatapta, prompted by a question from the bodhisattva Siṃhavikrīḍita who wishes to know what amount of merit is gained by worshipping a buddha.
-The Buddha replies by slightly rebuking Siṃhavikrīḍita: since the qualities of the buddhas are endless, so too is the merit gained by worshipping them.
+The dhāraṇī and the discourse that frames it is delivered by Buddha Śākyamuni at Lake Anavatapta, prompted by a question from the bodhisattva Siṃhavikrīḍita who wishes to know what amount of merit is gained by worshiping a buddha.
+The Buddha replies by slightly rebuking Siṃhavikrīḍita: since the qualities of the buddhas are endless, so too is the merit gained by worshiping them.
 Moreover, it does not matter whether those buddhas are directly present in reality or are present in the form of a caitya containing a small relic.
 Nor does it matter how precious the offering is (although a long list of appropriate offerings is provided).
-What truly matters is the positive mental attitude of the worshipper, both when making the offering and after the act.
+What truly matters is the positive mental attitude of the worshiper, both when making the offering and after the act.
 After this discourse, the Buddha teaches the dhāraṇī meant to enhance the act of worship, and explains its benefits.

 We have not been able to find the original Sanskrit text in its entirety, but large and significant parts are preserved in Śāntideva’s Śikṣāsamuccaya (Toh 3940) and Prajñākaramati’s Bodhicaryāvatārapañjikā (Toh 3872).